Model theory of Galois actions of torsion Abelian groups: Positive results

 We have the following commutative diagram\footnote{We thank Junguk Lee for drawing a version of this diagram for us.} of field extensions, where the arrows are the inclusions and the Galois groups are indicated over some of the arrows:

 Thanks to the diagram above, we see that: \begin{itemize} \item the field $K'_{(n)}$ is the compositum of the fields $\left(K'_{(n)}\right)^{B_N}$ and $K$;

 \item the fields $\left(K'_{(n)}\right)^{B_N}$ and $K$ are linearly disjoint over $K_N$. \end{itemize} Hence, we get the isomorphism from $(\dagger)$ above. \end{proof} Let us take the quantifier-free formula $\psi(y)$ in the language of fields from Claim 5.
 This formula corresponds to (or even: ``this formula \emph{is}'', see Remark \ref{pacintrem}(1)) a constructible set $V$ defined over $K_N$.
 By Claim 5, it is enough to show that $V(K_N)\neq \emptyset$.
-By Claim 5 again, we get that for each $n\geqslant N$, we have $V(K_n)\neq \emptyset$.
-By Claim 3, we obtain that:
+By Claim 5 again, we get that for each $n\geqslant N$, we have